Fredypimp/RoadToSurvival/README.md

 # RoadToSurvival
 Futuristic RTS

-A small squad-based real time strategy game, because I always wanted to work on that kind of project.

-Will add more soon, going to bed now!
+Squad-based real time strategy game, in a semi-apocaliptic world, human race is far from what it was, it is now endengered by something most people call "specters".
+The earth is dying, ressources are rarer, things are actuallygoing pretty bad for humans, some private society are able to keep some "city" running but that's pretty much it.

+More story stuff is coming, currently working on that ;)

+Jabe